-Conference Support: Supervisors will make their research students aware of any external funding possibilities both as regards scholarships for the MLitt/PhD as a whole and for special initiatives (travel grants, conference subsidies, bursaries for archive visits, etc.).
-The most important sources of postgraduate funding are IRCHSS scholarships, NUI studentships and the John and Pat Hume scholarships awarded by NUI Maynooth.
+Conference Support: Supervisors will make their research students aware of any external funding possibilities both as regards scholarships for the MLitt/Ph.D as a whole and for special initiatives

+(travel grants, conference subsidies, bursaries for archive visits, etc.).
+The most important sources of postgraduate funding are IRCHSS scholarships, NUI studentships and the John and Pat Hume scholarships awarded by Maynooth University.
 Supervisors will assist students with their applications.

 The individual subjects within SMLLC might offer limited financial support to Research Postgraduate Students to facilitate attendance of conferences, workshops and masterclasses.
 Such assistance must be authorized by the Head of School.
-Further information about possible funding opportunities is available from:
+Further information about possible funding opportunities is available at the Graduate Studies webpage.